jeanyves-b/TestScalingo/README.md

 ... }
 ```

-Get to get only some element -- work in progress
+Get to get only some element
 ```
 $ curl localhost:5000/getFiltered
 { ...
 "still way too long "
 ... }
 ```

+## What is still missing

+1- An automated test base
+2- Adapt the logger to give more context